pvinton/QGIS-EncodedPolylineExporter-plugin/README.md

 <br>
 They are used in many applications, from GIS tools to BI applications and more.
 <br>
-The **Encoded Polyline** plugin for QGIS allows you to export encoded polyines in a friendly CSV format for use in your applications.
+The **Encoded Polyline** plugin for QGIS allows you to export encoded polylines in a friendly CSV format for use in your applications.

 ___